Wednesday, December 30, 2015

 Tuesday, November 24, 2015

 That's not said.
-This schoolbook of 1966 presents a list of political facts that have no link with underlying issues.*
+This schoolbook of 1966 presents a list of political facts with no ties to tangible interests.*

 *A translation appears at the end of the page.

-Recent textbooks split the same facts into themes that are exclusively political.
+Recent textbooks divide the same facts into themes that are exclusively political.
 The economy appears in an unconnected chapter.

 # # #

-The conflict between nascent capitalists and hereditary landowners, which has been gathering steam since the 16th century, comes to a head over five years of drama: the French Revolution (1789-1794).
-Nobles lose their legal privileges and if they leave, their lands.
-A business-friendly society replaces that based on hereditary rank.
+• The conflict between nascent capitalists and hereditary landowners, brewing since the 16th century, comes to a head with the French Revolution (1789-1794).
+Nobles lose their legal privileges and many of their lands, and a business-friendly society replaces that based on hereditary rank.

 # # #